ccjameslai/100-Days-Of-RL-Code/README.md

    (S_{t},\theta_{t})
    $$

-   There are two ways to update parametors, 1)incremental, 2)batch.
+   There are two ways to update parameters, 1) incremental, 2) batch.

    In incremental way, there are common basis functions as fallows,
    $$